menu iconknow your dna logosearch icon

 Not necessarily.

-We understand the concern since plenty of headlines about data breaches are floating around the internet.
+We understand the concern since many headlines about data breaches are floating around the internet.

 Even though at-home DNA tests are not fully regulated, some government agencies and laws offer some protection.
 These include: